CynthiaMugo/photography_website/README.md

 ## Description
 PhotographyWebsite is a simple, visually-driven site created to showcase my photography portfolio.
 It features a clean photo gallery of my previous work which clients can view and contact information.

 Designed for clients looking foe photographers for events, hiking trail comapanions, and outdoors photographer the site provides an accessible, user-friendly overview of previous works.
 With a fully responsive layout, it works smoothly on both desktop and mobile devices.
+It provides a form for users to request services.
 ## Setup/Installation Requirements
 * You can run the project by cloning it from GitHub:
 * Open the project folder in Visual Studio Code (or any code editor)